How to Fix Harsh Overhead Lighting in Your Living Room

 Dimmer switches let you adjust brightness for different times of day and different activities.
 You can keep lights brighter for cleaning or reading, then lower them for movies or relaxing.

 Before you install a dimmer, check that your bulbs, fixture, and dimmer type work together.
-LED bulbs need LED-compatible dimmers to avoid flicker.
+LED bulbs need dimmable labeling and compatible dimmers to avoid flicker, buzzing, or a short dimming range.

 Benefits of Dimmer Switches